Vision

 Over 10-20 years, Thrive Haïti imagines:

-• Local cycling hubs or clubs in multiple cities with stable leadership and consistent support
+- Local cycling hubs and clubs in multiple cities with stable leadership and consistent support

-• Alumni riders from our earlier programs returning as coaches, mentors, and mechanics
+- Alumni riders from our earlier programs returning to give back as coaches, mentors, and mechanics

 2. Integrated pathways for youth